llpeterson/direct/error.md

 amount, will go undetected.
 The reason for using an algorithm like this in spite of its relatively weak protection against errors (compared to a CRC, for example) is simple: This algorithm is much easier to implement in software.
-Experience in the ARPANET suggested that a checksum of this form was adequate.
-One reason it is adequate is that this checksum is the last line of defense in an end-to-end protocol; the majority of errors are picked up by stronger error detection algorithms, such as CRCs, at the link level.
+Experience has suggested that a checksum of this form was adequate, but one reason it is adequate is that this checksum is the last line of defense in an end-to-end protocol.
+The majority of errors are picked up by stronger error detection algorithms, such as CRCs, at the link level.